 The Editor Options dialog is used to modify options that affect both the Hex Editor Window and the Text Editor Window.
 Open the Editor Options dialog by clicking 'Tools > Options...' and selecting Editor from the list.

 When a file is opened in 010 Editor, the file is assigned a File Interface based on the masks in the list of interfaces (see File Interface Options).
 If no mask matches the file name, 010 Editor can automatically try to detect the correct File Interface (select Auto-Detect File Interface) or 010 Editor can assign a specific interface (select Use File Interface and choose the interface from the drop-down list).
-When the Remember Last Used Interface toggle is set, 010 Editor will remember the last used File Interface, Endian and Word Wrap setting for a file last time it was closed and will restore those settings when the file is opened again.
+When the Remember Last Used Interface toggle is set, 010 Editor will remember the last used File Interface, Endian, Character Set and Word Wrap setting for a file last time it was closed and will restore those settings when the file is opened again.
+If the Remember Last Cursor Position toggle is enabled then the last cursor position and scroll bar position will be restored to their previous values when 010 Editor is closed and reopened.

 - Hide Floating Tab Group when All Files are Closed - When all tabs are closed in the Floating Tab Group, it will automatically be hidden if this toggle is enabled.
 If this toggle is turned off, an empty Floating Tab Group will be displayed when all tabs are closed.
 The Floating Tab Group can be displayed by clicking 'View > Floating Tab Group' on the main menu.